Will there be a digital divide between smart and dumb cities?

 Urban Darwinism and decline

 The smartest cities attract more talent and capital.
 This leads to new investment in virtuous circles.
 The opposite also occurs and it easy to stumble sometimes and increase the divide.
-On 1 July 2019, the New York published an article entitled ‘Madrid reverses a driving ban’.People walking in the streetWhile the positive and objectively assessable as smart trend rewards health and economy in cities that restrict road traffic in their centres, Madrid [position 24 in January 2019] is the only example of a large European city to reverse these types of plans.
+On 1 July 2019, the New York published an article entitled ‘Madrid reverses a driving ban’.While the positive and objectively assessable as smart trend rewards health and economy in cities that restrict road traffic in their centres, Madrid [position 24 in January 2019] is the only example of a large European city to reverse these types of plans.
 Cities that follow these regressive strategies will find it hard to improve their current position.

 What do cities do to be “less dumb”?